 Discovery Bay International School (DBIS) is situated in the unique and picturesque community of Discovery Bay.
 The school has more than 1,000 students of 40 nationalities, and 170 staff located on three very well-resourced campuses.
 It has small class sizes and takes a personalised approach to learning.
 DBIS offers a broad international curriculum based on the English National Curriculum and runs from early years through high school.

-As an IB World School under the umbrella of ESF, Discovery College offers the IB Primary Years Programme, Middle Years Programme and Diploma Programme.
-Since the school greatly sports and outdoor activities, specialist courses in the PE is provided from Year 1 through College programme and strong local sports clubs in Discovery Bay.
+This is an IB World School under the umbrella of ESF.
+Discovery College offers the IB Primary Years Programme, Middle Years Programme and Diploma Programme.
+Since the school values sports and outdoor activities, specialist courses in PE is provided from Year 1 through College programme and strong local sports clubs in Discovery Bay.

 Discovery Mind educates 700 pupils with over 30 nationalities from 15 months to 11 years old.
 It has play centres, kindergartens and primary schools at five different campuses in Discovery Bay and Tung Chung.
-Primary school students follow British Primary and International Primary Curriculum and start to learn Chinese (Putonghua) as a second language from the age of 6.
+Primary school students follow British Primary and International Primary Curriculum.
+They start to learn Chinese (Putonghua) as a second language from the age of 6.

 English Schools Foundation

-The English Schools Foundation, the largest English-medium international school organisation in Hong Kong, operates 22 international schools in Hong Kong, in different parts of the city.
-Some 17,500 students from more than 60 different nationalities are enrolled in ESF schools, private independent schools and kindergartens.
+The English Schools Foundation is the largest English-medium international school organisation in Hong Kong.
+It operates 22 international schools in Hong Kong, in different parts of the city.
+Some 17,500 students from more than 60 different nationalities are enrolled in ESF schools.
+Some are private independent schools and kindergartens.
 Nearly 70 percent of their students’ parents are permanent residents of Hong Kong.

 The French International School of Hong Kong

-The French International School of Hong Kong (FIS) offers students aged 4 to 18 years either an international curriculum taught in English or the French national curriculum taught in French.
+The French International School of Hong Kong (FIS) caters to students aged 4 to 18 years.
+Students choose either an international curriculum taught in English or the French national curriculum taught in French.
 In the International Stream Primary, the curriculum is based on the English National Curriculum and the International Primary Curriculum.
 International Stream Secondary students follow the English National Curriculum from Year 7 to 11 studying for IGCSE examinations in Years 10 and 11.
 Year 12 and 13 students do the IB DP.
 This school has campuses at Chai Wan, Happy Valley, Jardine’s Lookout and Tseung Kwan O